EGaraldi/corecon/paper/paper.md

 # Summary

-The Epoch of Reionization (EoR) is the latest global phase change in the Universe, and it radically altered the environment in which galaxies formed and evolved thereafter.
+The Epoch of Reionization (EoR) is the last global phase transition in the history of the Universe, and it represent the current fronteer in the study of galaxy formation, as it radically altered the environment in which cosmic structures formed and evolved thereafter.
 It transformed the intergalactic medium (IGM) that fills the space between galaxies from a cold and neutral gas to a hot and ionized one.
 Despite its importance, little is known about this period of time, mostly as a consequence of the intrinsic difficulties